peabnuts123/our-text-adventure/README.md

   - [x] ~~Make terminal print command result~~
   - [x] ~~Make `/inventory` list your inventory~~
   - [x] ~~Make `/help` list commands and stuff~~
+  - [ ] BUG: Clicking "Home" while on Home wipes out URL state
+  - [ ] Change terminal parser function to insert a newline instead of just truncating
+  - [ ] line-wrap on various inputs
+    - ~~prompt~~
+    - path form: command
+    - path form: items taken
+    - path form: items given
+    - path form: items required
+  - [ ] Update Insomnia.json
+    - Add Command handler
+    - Add new exceptions for add-path
+  - [ ] Gracefully handle uncaught errors in the frontend
+  - [ ] Do a big ol concision refactor to the API, validation utilities, tests etc.
+  - [ ] Remove test handler from production / update roles permissions
+  - [ ] Document each component / Update README
+  - [ ] Store some stuff globally for production debugging (e.g. `window.ota.config`)
+  - [ ] (API) Upgrade to v3 AWS SDK (and only included as-needed)
+  - [ ] Feedback command
+  - [ ] Remove path params from test handler and make it more "debug"-y or something
+  - [ ] Document that you need an AWS CLI profile named `our-text-adventure`
+  - [ ] Make a utility for wrapping words or something

 ### Terminal
   - Shows text